Limon Correctional Facility

 The Limon Correctional Facility is a Level IV, mixed-custody Colorado state prison for men, located in Limon, Lincoln County, Colorado, owned and operated by the Colorado Department of Corrections.

+History

-The facility opened in 1991, and houses a stated maximum of 960 prisoners.
+The facility opened in 1991 and houses a stated maximum of 960 prisoners.

+Prisoner life

+Education

+In 2019, a campus of the Mid-America Baptist Theological Seminary was established in the prison.

 Incidents

 Limon houses some of the state's most dangerous inmates.